simula/mosaic5g-store/snaps/ll-mec/README.md

 # Installation

-To use on an Ubuntu 16.04 or later system (14.04 should work too but untested), install stable updates and make sure snaps are working:
+To use on an Ubuntu 16.04 or later system , install stable updates and make sure snaps are working:
 ```shell
 snap version